yaoj94/handwriting-analyzer/DEVELOPMENT.md

 - [X] Draw background
   * Changed background lines from vector of ofPolyline to a single ofPath object
+  * Made a Quote object to keep track of the quote, number of words, and letters that get called throughout files

 - [X] Draw strokes to screen
   * Successfully draws lines as pen moves